+ When can I visit the Heidelberg Project?

 Shortly after our official 30-year anniversay in 2016, HP founder Tyree Guyton made an announcement that he would dismantle the Heidelberg Project.
 At the time Tyree felt that the site had reached a peak in its current state and as a result he will be taking down some of the smaller, less prominent installatons on Heidelberg street to make room for a new vision, called Heidelberg 3.0.

 + Does Tyree Guyton exhibit works anywhere else?

-Yes, Tyree Guyton has exhibited his work in Michigan, throughout the country and the world.
-The HP is only a fraction of what Mr. Guyton does.
-He creates projects and exhibitions in other cities.
-You can see other work by Guyton at the Detroit Institute of Arts, the Charles Wright Museum of African American History, and the University of Michigan Museum of Art.
+Yes, Tyree Guyton has exhibited his work in Michigan, throughout the country and around the world.
+You can see other works by Guyton at the Detroit Institute of Arts, the Charles Wright Museum of African American History, and the University of Michigan Museum of Art.
 Visit www.tyreeguyton.com to learn more.

 + Does Tyree Guyton sell work to the public?

 Yes, you can see and purchase works by Tyree Guyton by appointment.
-Please visit www.tyreeguyton.com.
+To schedule an appointment, visit www.tyreeguyton.com.